waybyte/logicromsdk/docs/book/api/storage/filesystem.rst

 ===========

 SDK provide in-built filesystem support for various storage device like onboard flash, external SPI flash and SD Card.
-Flash filesystems are optimized and with wear leveling support.
+Flash filesystem are optimized and with wear leveling support.
 This prevents storage media from damaging because of excessive write/erase operations.

 For GSM systems, internal 315KB of flash memory available for storage.
-There is also provision for RAM filesystem with filesize limit of 1KB per file, for temporary storage RAM filesystem can be used.
+There is also provision for RAM filesystem with file size limit of 1KB per file, for temporary storage RAM filesystem can be used.

 Internal flash is mounted on /fs and ram filesystem is mounted on /ram.